kelseyhightower/kubernetes-the-hard-way/practice-questions-answers/README.md

 | Troubleshooting                  | Application Failure                |
 | Troubleshooting                  | Control Plane Failure              |
 | Troubleshooting                  | Worker Node Failure                |

+# Contributing Guide

+1. The folder structure for all topics and associated practice tests are created already.
+Use the same pattern to create one if it doesn't exist.
+2. Create a file with your answers.
+3. Send in a pull request